hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 Is there really no way to display ASCII art, including DEL characters, reliably as text on the web?

 The answer is no, if we want to use the original code points.
 But a way to preserve ASCII art as text, while being able to display DEL and other control characters, is to convert the troublesome characters to their Unicode equivalents or best-fit approximations.
-A similar glyph to <span class="amiga amiga-inline">⌂</span> could be ▨ (U+25A8), 🮙 (U+1FB99), ␥ (U+2425), ▒ (U+2592), 🮕 (U+1FB95) or maybe it could even be mapped to ␡ (U+2421).
+A similar glyph to <span class="amiga-inline">⌂</span> could be ▨ (U+25A8), 🮙 (U+1FB99), ␥ (U+2425), ▒ (U+2592), 🮕 (U+1FB95) or maybe it could even be mapped to ␡ (U+2421).
 In 2022 the Terminals Working Group at Unicode made a *Proposal to add further characters from legacy computers and teletext to the UCS*^[Bettencourt, Rebecca; Ewell, Doug; Bánffy, Ricardo; Everson, Michael; Hietaniemi, Jarkko; Silva, Eduardo Marín; Mårtenson, Elias; Shoulson, Mark; Steele, Shawn; Turner, Rebecca (2021-12-20): [Proposal to add further characters from legacy computers and teletext to the UCS](https://www.unicode.org/L2/L2021/21235-terminals-supplement.pdf)], adding hundreds of new graphic characters to provide compatibility with a wide range of home computers manufactured from the mid-1970s to the mid-1980s.
 Even though Amiga was not among them, three new specific symbols for delete were added: symbol for delete in the Apple II character set ␧ (U+2427), in the TRS-80 character set ␨ (U+2428), and in the Amstrad CPC character set ␩ (U+2429).
 These were accepted to Unicode version 16.0 which was officialy released just last year in 2024.
 In my opinion, the closest graphic approximation for Topaz's DEL would be 🮙 (U+1FB99), but its name is a generic "upper right to lower left fill", while semantically better fit would be the new ␩ (U+2429), which is a "symbol for delete medium shade form".

 Converting ASCII to Unicode is not trivial though.
 There needs to be some program or process to do it, and the font needs to map the right unicodes to the corresponding glyphs.

 For this site I ended up using a much simpler, although improper, method.
 My preferred ASCII art tool Moebius, which is predominantly programmed for creating PC ANSI art, already has an ASCII to Unicode conversion feature.
 I can either save the file as "Unicode ANSI", or simply copy-paste from the program to another text editor, and it will convert any control characters to unicode.
 However, PC ASCII uses IBM's code page 437, so the conversion is specific to it.
 For example, 0x7F gets automatically converted to the unicode equivalent of code page 437's symbol for DEL ( ⌂ ) at [U+2302](https://graphemica.com/%E2%8C%82), rather than to any of the aforementioned symbols that would better fit Amiga's DEL symbol.
 The ease of use is too great for me to care though, especially because semantic correctness for control characters is not a priority (for me) in Amiga ASCII art.

-To then display ASCII art on the site, I made a font of Topaz glyphs, and mapped the <span class="amiga amiga-inline">⌂</span> glyph to U+2302.
+To then display ASCII art on the site, I made a font of Topaz glyphs, and mapped the <span class="amiga-inline">⌂</span> glyph to U+2302.
 This way I can make Amiga ASCII art with Moebius, then simply copy paste it to my code editor, wrap it with a <code>\<pre class="amiga"></code> element, give it two lines of CSS, and it just works:

     .amiga {
       font-family: 'Topaz_Plus_a1200_CP437';